SFTtech/nyan/doc/nyan.md

   * The data files of the game then extend and change the API *NyanObjects*
 * The nyan database provides a C++ API used by the game engine
   * Can parse `.nyan` files and add all information to the database
-  * Provides hooks so the engine can react on object creations
+  * Provides hooks so the engine can react on internal changes

 ## Language features